Phenomenological Aspects of TeV Scale Alternative Left-Right Model: Introduction

-The paper is organized as follows: In section 2 we briefly review the TeV scale ALRM.
-Section 3 is devoted for the Higgs sector, in particular for studying the mixing matrix of the Higgs bosons and investigating the existence of two light charged Higgs bosons.
-In section 4 we focus on the Higgs decay into diphoton in the ALRM.
-The discovery signatures of extra quark $d'$ at the LHC is discussed in section 5.
-Finally we give our conclusions in section 6.
+The paper is organized as follows.
+In Sec.
+2, we briefly review the TeV scale ALRM.
+Section 3 is devoted to the Higgs sector, in particular, for studying the mixing matrix of the Higgs bosons and investigating the existence of two light charged Higgs bosons.
+In Sec.
+4 we focus on the Higgs decay into a diphoton in the ALRM.
+The discovery signatures of extra quark $d'$ at the LHC is discussed in Sec.
+5. Finally, we give our conclusions in Sec.
+6.

-\section{Alternative Left-Right Symmetric Model}
+\section{Alternative left-right Symmetric Model}

 We consider an ALRM based on $SU(3)_C \times SU(2)_L \times SU(2)_R \times U(1)_{(B-L)/2} \times S$, where $S$ is a discrete symmetry imposed to distinguish between scalars and their dual scalars.
-The fermion content of this model, with their charge assignments, is presented in TABLE~\ref{pcont} \cite{PhysRevD.85.091701}.
+The fermion content of this model, with their charge assignments, is presented in Table~\ref{pcont} \cite{PhysRevD.85.091701}.
 As can be seen from this table, extra quarks and leptons are predicted as in all $E_6$-based left-right models. \bt[t] { } \et